schematics/schematics/README.md

         'rogue_field': 'MWAHAHA',
     }

-    valid_fields = User.check_class_fields(total_input)
+    try:
+        User.validate_class_fields(total_input)
+    except DictPunch, dp:
+        print('  DictPunch caught: %s\n' % (dp))

+This is the first time we've seen `validate_class_fields(...)`.
+This is a classmethod which throws a DictPunch when validation on any field fails.

+The keyword `validate_all` is available if you'd prefer to check every field and get a list of DictPunch's, if found, as a return value.

+    exceptions = User.validate_class_fields(total_input, validate_all=True)

-This is the first time we've seen `check_class_fields()`.
-This is a classmethod which returns true or false, depending whether or not validation is successful.
-Once we know validation has passed, we can pass the dictionary into our User document and call `to_mongo()` to get a mongo safe dictionary immediately.
+Once validation has passed, we can pass the dictionary into our User class, to map dictionary keys to field names, and call `to_mongo()` to get a mongo safe dictionary mapped to the design of the User class.

     user_doc = User(**total_input).to_mongo()

 The values in total_input are matched against fields found in the DictShield Document class and anything else is discarded.

-user_doc now looks like below with `rogue_field` is removed.
+`user_doc` now looks like below with `rogue_field` removed.

     {
         '_types': ['User'],